-How TO & How NOT to Smoke CBD Flower
+How to Smoke CBD Flower and CBD in Bud Form

 So what does the medical community have to say about the best way to smoke CBD flower?